biopragmatics/oquat/docs/unknowns/source/go.md

 </details>

-## `PIMD` (1)
+## `PIMD`

+There are 1 usages of `PIMD` in `go`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PIMD)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PIMD).

 | curie         |   usages | nodes                                                   |
 |---------------|----------|---------------------------------------------------------|
 | PIMD:23485686 |        1 | [GO:0120198](http://purl.obolibrary.org/obo/GO_0120198) |

-## `POC` (1)
+## `POC`

+There are 1 usages of `POC` in `go`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20POC)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20POC).

 | curie        |   usages | nodes                                                                                                                                                                                                                                                                                            |
 |--------------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | POC:curators |        5 | [GO:0048756](http://purl.obolibrary.org/obo/GO_0048756), [GO:0097217](http://purl.obolibrary.org/obo/GO_0097217), [GO:0097218](http://purl.obolibrary.org/obo/GO_0097218), [GO:0097219](http://purl.obolibrary.org/obo/GO_0097219), [GO:0097220](http://purl.obolibrary.org/obo/GO_0097220), ... |

-## `PO_REF` (1)
+## `PO_REF`

+There are 1 usages of `PO_REF` in `go`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PO_REF)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PO_REF).

 | curie        |   usages | nodes                                                                                                                                                                                                                                                                                            |
 |--------------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | PO_REF:00009 |        6 | [GO:0010162](http://purl.obolibrary.org/obo/GO_0010162), [GO:0022611](http://purl.obolibrary.org/obo/GO_0022611), [GO:0097207](http://purl.obolibrary.org/obo/GO_0097207), [GO:0097436](http://purl.obolibrary.org/obo/GO_0097436), [GO:0097437](http://purl.obolibrary.org/obo/GO_0097437), ... |

-## `Wiki` (1)
+## `Wiki`

+There are 1 usages of `Wiki` in `go`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Wiki)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Wiki).

 | curie             |   usages | nodes                                                   |
 |-------------------|----------|---------------------------------------------------------|
 | Wiki:Neuromelanin |        1 | [GO:0036489](http://purl.obolibrary.org/obo/GO_0036489) |

-## `ABA` (1)
+## `ABA`

+There are 1 usages of `ABA` in `go`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ABA)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ABA).

 | curie   |   usages | nodes                                                   |
 |---------|----------|---------------------------------------------------------|
 | ABA:HPF |        1 | [GO:0021766](http://purl.obolibrary.org/obo/GO_0021766) |

-## `GGOC` (1)
+## `GGOC`

+There are 1 usages of `GGOC` in `go`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GGOC)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GGOC).

 | curie     |   usages | nodes                                                   |
 |-----------|----------|---------------------------------------------------------|